-The Remote Workstation Interface consists of a CD-ROM carrying the Remote Workstation application for Windows XP, Vista or Windows 7 computers.
+The Remote Workstation Interface consists of a CD-ROM or USB flash drive carrying the Remote Workstation application for Windows XP, Vista or Windows 7 computers.
 It self-installs using the normal Windows prompts.
 It is possible to install the Remote Workstation software on a number of PCs; any of them can then control one or more channels of one or more servers.
+Simultaneous active RWI connections to a particular server should be limited to three.